Introduction to Complete Segal Spaces: Examples of Segal Spaces

-\begin{exone} Let us see one non-example.
-The simplicial space $G(n)$ is not a Segal space, although it is Reedy fibrant.
-For the case $n=2$ we can see this directly as $G(2)$ is the following simplicial space:
+\begin{example}[$G(n)$ is not a Segal space] For every $n \geq 2$, the simplicial space $G(n)$ (\cref{not:FDelta}) is Reedy fibrant (by \cref{prop:inccat reedy fibrant}), but not a Segal space.
+Here we explicitly consider the case $n=2$, and the general case is analogous.
+We can directly see that $G(2)$ is the following simplicial space:

 where the numbers indicate how the simplicial maps act.
-Thus $d_i$ drops the $i$th digit.
-So, we have
+Recall that $d_i$ drops the $i$th digit.
+Thus, we have